eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For the K-12 (kindergarten to grade 12) education market, these are the skill sets for applied machine learning and data science roles.
+For the ***K-12 (kindergarten to grade 12) education market***, these are the skill sets for applied machine learning and data science roles.
 + skill set:
 	- BLAH.
 + skill set: